cotiviti/smile-dh-helm-charts/docs/guide/smilecdr/tls-encryption.md

 >**Note:** Exercise caution when manipulating the allowed ciphers, as incorrect choices may prevent the readiness probe or ALB health checks from functioning correctly.

 More information on available cipher/protocol restriction settings is available [here](https://smilecdr.com/docs/configuration_categories/tls_ssl_encryption.html#property-tls-cipher-blacklist)

+### Currently unsupported options
+* Use pre-existing cert-manager `Certificate` resources
+* Use pre-existing cert-manager `Issuer` or `ClusterIssuer` resources
+* Configure `ingress-nginx` to use `Ingress.tls` to configure its TLS termination, instead of the default `self-signed` cert
+* Securely import externally provisioned certificate material
+* TLS encryption on Azure